The Far Paradise: Production

 The death of the McDonaghs' father left them £500 in debt after their first film.
 However a rich uncle of theirs died in Chile, enabling them to start a second movie.

 Shooting began in March 1928.
 The film's interiors were shot at the McDonagh family home, Drummoyne House, Sydney, and the exteriors in the Burragorang Valley and the Bondi studios of Australasian Films, plus some shots done in Melbourne.

 Reception

 The film was well reviewed and performed strongly at the box office.

+According to Everyone's it was one of the more successful Australian films of 1928 and made a profit.